jkasprowicz/requisicao_reader/README.md

-User Registration and Medical Requisition System
+🚀 User Registration & Medical Requisition System

-Project Overview
+🌟 Project Overview

-This project aims to streamline user registration and medical requisition processing using optical character recognition (OCR) technology.
-The system allows users to register by uploading official documents, which are then processed to extract relevant information such as name, birth date, and CPF (Brazilian individual taxpayer registry).
-After registration, users can submit medical requisitions, and the system will automatically extract and display the relevant exam information in a user report.
+Welcome to the User Registration & Medical Requisition System!
+This cutting-edge project leverages the power of Optical Character Recognition (OCR) to simplify and streamline user registration and medical requisition processes.
+With this system, users can effortlessly register by uploading official documents, which are then analyzed to extract key details like name, birth date, and CPF (Brazilian individual taxpayer registry).
+Once registered, users can submit medical requisitions, and the system will automatically generate and display a comprehensive report with all relevant exam information.

-Key Features
+🔥 Key Features

-Document Upload and OCR Extraction: Users can upload documents (PDFs or images), and the system uses EasyOCR to extract text.
-Key information such as name, birth date, and CPF is extracted and stored.
+Document Upload & OCR Extraction: Upload PDFs or images, and let EasyOCR do the magic.
+Extract and store essential information such as name, birth date, and CPF with ease.
-Medical Requisition Submission: After registration, users can submit medical requisitions and associated images.
-The system processes and saves this information for further use.
+Medical Requisition Submission: Submit medical requisitions and associated images after registration.
+The system processes and saves all the details for future use.
-User Report Generation: A detailed report is generated for each user, showcasing the extracted information and any submitted exams.
+User Report Generation: Get a detailed, easy-to-read report showcasing extracted information and any submitted exams.

-Technologies Used
+🛠️ Technologies Used

-Python: The primary programming language used for the project.
+Python: The core language driving the project.
-EasyOCR: For optical character recognition to extract text from documents.
+EasyOCR: For powerful optical character recognition and text extraction.
-OpenCV: For image preprocessing and manipulation.
+OpenCV: To handle image preprocessing and manipulation.
-Matplotlib: For visualizing data and generating plots.
+Matplotlib: For creating stunning visualizations and plots.
-NumPy: For numerical operations and image processing.
+NumPy: For numerical operations and advanced image processing.
-Django: The web framework used to build the application.
+Django: The robust web framework powering the application.
+Dive in and explore how OCR technology can revolutionize user registration and medical requisition processes!